Pratheek22/Intelligent-Hangman-Agent-HMM-And-Reinforcement-Learning/README.md

   - ✅ +2 for each correct letter
   - 🏆 +50 for completing a word
   - ❌ -5 for wrong guesses
   - ⚠️ -2 for repeated letters
+- Evaluation conducted over 2000 simulated Hangman games to measure agent accuracy and convergence.

 This reward design encourages exploration early on and accuracy later in training.